lsp-plugins/lsp-plugins/README.txt

   make clean
   make test

-After build, we can launth the test binary by issuing command:
+After build, we can launch the test binary by issuing command:
   .build/lsp-plugins-test

 This binary provides simple command-line interface, so here's the full usage: